CogDisResLab/KRSA_App/README.md

 ## KRSA

-Kinome Random Sampling Analyzer, or KRSA, is an R package and a Shiny application that automates many of the steps required to analyze [PamChip](https://pamgene.com/technology/) datasets, including peptide filtering, random sampling, heatmap generation, and kinase network
+Kinome Random Sampling Analyzer, or KRSA, is an R package and a R Shiny application that automates many of the steps required to analyze [PamChip](https://pamgene.com/technology/) datasets, including peptide filtering, random sampling, heatmap generation, and kinase network